0xf10e/blog/SaltStack_templating_pillar.rst

 But you can keep all of your decisions about which minion sees what of your data inside pillar and thus on the master.

+.. note:: The following paragraph is based on a misunderstanding on my side.
+    `ext_pillar_first`_ causes to external pillars to be *queried* first but they're still not available during pillar-rendering.

 Coming to the "may become obsolete" part: There are `External Pillars`_ and the option `ext_pillar_first`_.
 If the external pillars would be available when the master starts parsing the pillar topfile we could define the